A Community Project

 This restoration project was only made possible through the generous donations and funding by people who shared the vision and understood the importance of this boat.

-The “Friends of the Merriwake” which included Joy Kogawa, Ian Fraser, David Jackson and Barbara McBride were the first to identify the need to save this boat and how its story reflected the journey of the thousands of Japanese Canadians during the Second World War.
+The “Friends of the Merriwake” which included Joy Kogawa, Ian Fraser, David Jackson and Barbara McBride were the first to identify how its story reflected the journey of the thousands of Japanese Canadians during the Second World War.
 With donations from these Friends and a grant from Columbia Basin Trust we started on this journey.
-The Copper Nail Boat Shop was engaged and the boat moved from Kaslo to Bonnington.
-Ted Fitzgerald – the last private owner – was especially happy to see the “old girl” be restored.
+The Copper Nail Boat Shop was engaged, and the boat moved from Kaslo to Bonnington.

 More than $13,000 was raised from private individuals including through the Vancouver Foundation – the Kogawa-Nakayama Fund and Howard C. Green Memorial Fund.
 A further $10,000 from the Boag Foundation.
 Partnerships were formed with the Village of Slocan and the Slocan Valley Heritage Trail Society as a location for its final resting place was identified.
 Regional District of Central Kootenay provided funding for the Conservation Plan.